 Behaviour and Personality

 The Sussex spaniel is one of the calmer breeds of hunting dogs, and its overall disposition is usually cheerful and friendly.
 The breed loves children and gets along with other dogs.
 Although intelligent, the Sussex spaniel can be stubborn and challenging to train.
 The Sussex spaniel thrives on the company of its family and is eager to participate in such outdoor activities as hiking and hunting.
 The Sussex spaniel is the only spaniel that communicates on the hunting trail by baying.

 |Kid Friendliness:||Very Friendly|

 To keep the coat of a Sussex spaniel free of tangles and mats, weekly brushing or combing is recommended.
 Sussex spaniels are prone to ear infections, so inspect the ears at least once a week.
 If they appear dirty, clean them to reduce the risk for ear infections.
 Brush the teeth three times a week to maintain good health and prevent periodontal disease.

-Common Health Conditions in Sussex Spaniels
+Sussex Spaniel Common Health Conditions

 Sussex spaniels live average lifespans of 10 to 15 years.
 Some health conditions to be aware of in the breed include hip dysplasia, intervertebral disc disease, heart murmurs, entropion, retinal dysplasia, cardiomyopathy, pulmonic stenosis and pyruvate dehydrogenase deficiency.